MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_sendrnidv2.md

+#### - RspBufferSize [in, out]

+On input, indicates the size, in bytes, of the buffer pointed to by <i>pRspBuffer</i>.
+On return, this member indicates the size, in bytes, of the response data.

+#### - destFCID [in]

+Contains the fibre channel identifier of the destination port specified by <i>destWWN. </i>If no fibre channel identifier for the destination port is available, the caller should set this member to 0.

+#### - destWWN [in]

+Contains a WWN for the destination port on the fabric configuration server that will provide the node identification data.

 #### - handle [in]

 Contains a value returned by the routine <a href="..\hbaapi\nf-hbaapi-hba_openadapter.md">HBA_OpenAdapter</a> that identifies the HBA that will route the command.
 The HBA routes this command through the port specified by <i>hbaPortWWN </i>to the port specified by <i>destWWN </i>on the appropriate fabric configuration server.